 Once you convince your prospects about your solution, the primary task is to maintain constant communication with them.
 Communication, as you all know, is a crucial part of creating a lasting relationship with your customers.

 CRM built for SaaS businesses allows you to map the journey of your customer from being a prospect to being closed!
-With the various features like workflows, quick email, CRM telephony, etc., you can build and nourish significant client relationship, without breaking much sweat!
+With the various features like workflows, a quick email, CRM telephony, etc., you can build and nourish significant client relationships, without breaking much sweat!